varo6678/diamond_structure_vasp/README.md

 The script 'vasper_final_0_jun20' is made in BASH.

-It is the general code that helped me to get my bachelor's degree in physics.
+It is the general code that helped me to get my bachelor's degree in Physics.

 I connected via ssh protocol to a server at my university and did the calculations remotely.